-- Very few respondents (6%) thought driving at the posted speed limit was congestion. - A higher amount (36%) indicated that driving 5 miles per hour lower than the speed limit was congestion. - About 66% of respondents said that being stopped at half of the signalized intersections encountered was congestion. - Approximately 90% of respondents indicated that the following situations were examples of congestion: - o Driving at least 10 mph slower than the posted speed limit, - o Being stopped by more than 2 red light cycles at the same intersection, and - o Driving In traffic that is barely moving or stopped.
+- 2. Please indicate whether you would consider the following situations to be examples of TRAFFIC CONGESTION. - Very few respondents (6%) thought driving at the posted speed limit was congestion. - A higher amount (36%) indicated that driving 5 miles per hour lower than the speed limit was congestion. - About 66% of respondents said that being stopped at half of the signalized intersections encountered was congestion. - Approximately 90% of respondents indicated that the following situations were examples of congestion: - o Driving at least 10 mph slower than the posted speed limit, - o Being stopped by more than 2 red light cycles at the same intersection, and - o Driving In traffic that is barely moving or stopped.

-OVERALL, DO YOU THINK THE CURRENT LEVEL OF TRAFFIC CONGESTION IN THE RAPID 3.
-CITY AREA IS:
+3. OVERALL, DO YOU THINK THE CURRENT LEVEL OF TRAFFIC CONGESTION IN THE RAPID CITY AREA IS: